Sher-Chowdhury/vagrant-openldap/README.md

 ```

-### Start all over again
+# Start all over again
-If you want to start from the begining again, then do:
+If you want to start from the beginning again, then do:

 ```
 vagrant destroy